Abdominoplasty – Tummy Tuck

 Abdominoplasty can be combined with other cosmetic procedures that target another body part, such as breast augmentation, breast lift (mastopexy), or liposuction.
-The procedure is called "Mommy Makeover" and performed to restore and improve appearance of a mother after child birth, weight gain and breastfeeding.
+The procedure is called "Mommy Makeover" and performed to restore and improve the appearance of a mother after childbirth, weight gain and breastfeeding.

-You should discuss aim of abdominoplasty with our plastic surgeon in order to get most realistic and satisfactory outcomes.
+You should discuss the aim of abdominoplasty with our plastic surgeon in order to get the most realistic and satisfactory outcomes.

 As the case for all surgeries, there are some risks involved in abdominoplasty.